wenjiezhou/code-practice/README.md

 Standard Deviation
 --
 By far, the Welford's method is most accurate and efficient way to compute standard deviation.
+Derived the formula from Welford's method, by keep updating m and n when new value is pushed, we can find out the sd for current value without knowing the data history.
 Reference: http://jonisalonen.com/2013/deriving-welfords-method-for-computing-variance/

 Encryptor